- Time to Act

-The People’s Climate March last September brought half a million people to the streets in New York, London and across the world, demanding bold and decisive action on climate change.
-Joining the march were thousands of trade union members and working people, responding to austerity and global warming as symptoms of the same problem.
-On March 7th, two months before the General Election we will take to the streets of London with a clear message: it's TIme to Act on Climate Change.
+The People’s Climate March of September 2014 brought half a million people to the streets in New York, London and across the world, demanding bold and decisive action on climate change.
+The more recent Time to Act March (07.03.15) in London attracted a whopping 20,000 people from across the country to reinforce this urgent message.
+Both marches were joined by thousands of trade union members and working people, responding to austerity and global warming as symptoms of the same problem.

 The figures in this video are not identical to those in the 2014 report, but the message comes through loud and clear.
 A DVD is available with this video in higher resolution along with a longer (33 min) version with more technical detail.
 This can be purchased for £6 inc. P&P from Reel News.